On the functoriality of the space of equivariant smooth $h$-cobordisms: Introduction

 For composable embeddings $M_0 \to M_1 \to M_2$, we need to show that these maps respect composition up to homotopy.
 If one ignores smooth structure, then this is not too difficult.
 Morally, the choice of smooth structure on the tricky bits is contractible, and so it should be possible to show that the rule respects composition up to homotopy.
 If we can prove this, then we stabilize by repeatedly embedding the manifolds $M$ into $M \times I$.

 This may seem like a satisfactory sketch, but there is a significant issue.
 Even if all of the steps described above are accomplished and written down in detail, it only defines $\mc H^\infty_{\Diff}(M)$ as a functor \emph{to the homotopy category} of spaces.
-To get the full strength of the naturality result in \cite[Thm 0.3]{wjr}, it is necessary to have a functor to the actual category of spaces.

-By using a straightening-unstraightening theorem, it is enough to make $\mc H^\infty_{\Diff}(-)$ into an $(\infty,1)$-functor.
-In other words, it does not have to respect the composition $M_0 \to M_1 \to M_2$ strictly, only up to a homotopy.
+To get the full strength of the naturality result in \cite[Thm 0.3]{wjr}, it is necessary to have a functor to the actual category of spaces, or at least an $(\infty,1)$-functor to the $(\infty,1)$-category of spaces.
+In other words, our functor does not have to respect the composition $M_0 \to M_1 \to M_2$ strictly, only up to a homotopy.
 If we then take a composite of three embeddings and the homotopies between all the two-fold compositions, those homotopies have to be coherent with each other.
 And so on.

 This makes the problem easier, but even so, the sketch given above does not lead to a proof that $\mc H^\infty_{\Diff}(-)$ is an $(\infty,1)$-functor.
-It is not enough to know that the choices of data are contractible -- one has to link the contractible choices together, showing that they are preserved under composition.
+It is not enough to know that the choices of data are contractible---one has to link the contractible choices together, showing that they are preserved under composition.
 And the most obvious ways of defining the contractible choices, e.g. choosing collars for $W_0$ and choosing the shape of the U-band, turn out to \emph{not} be closed under composition, so they do not give an $(\infty,1)$-functor structure.
 We therefore have a nontrivial problem, that requires new ideas to solve.

 Our main theorem is as follows.
-Implicitly using a straightening-unstraightening theorem here, we state the result in terms of strict functors.
+Since $(\infty,1)$-functors can be modeled by simplicially enriched functors, we state the result in terms of simplicially enriched functors.
 Let $G$ be a finite group, and let $\mc H_{\Diff}(M)$ denote the space of $G$-equivariant $h$-cobordisms over a compact $G$-manifold $M$.
 Let $\Man$ be the simplicial category of compact smooth $G$-manifolds and smooth equivariant embeddings.

 \begin{thm} There is a simplicially enriched functor sending each compact $G$-manifold $M$ to a space equivalent to $\mc H_{\Diff}(M)$, and each homotopy class of equivariant embeddings $M_0 \to M_1$ to the homotopy class of maps $\mc H_{\Diff}(M_0) \to \mc H_{\Diff}(M_1)$ given by the stabilization depicted in \autoref{fig:intro_stab}. \end{thm}